Sonia Livingstone

-Sonia Livingstone is a British scholar on the subjects of children, media and the Internet.
-She is Professor of Social Psychology and former head of the Department of Media and Communications at the London School of Economics and Political Science.
+Sonia Mary Livingstone is a British scholar on the subjects of children, media, and the Internet.
+She is a Professor of Social Psychology and former head of the Department of Media and Communications at the London School of Economics and Political Science.

-She has advised the UK government, European Commission, European Parliament, UN Committee on the Rights of the Child, OECD, ITU and UNICEF, among others, on children’s internet safety and rights in the digital environment.
+She has advised the UK government, European Commission, European Parliament, UN Committee on the Rights of the Child, OECD, ITU, and UNICEF, among others, on children’s internet safety and digital rights.
 In 2014, Livingstone was awarded the title of Officer of the Order of the British Empire (OBE) "for services to children and child Internet safety".

-Career

-Early career
+Education and career

-Livingstone holds a BSc degree in psychology from University College London and obtained her DPhil in Psychology from the University of Oxford.
-She was supervised by Michael Argyle during her DPhil.
-Her doctoral thesis is titled "Social Knowledge and Programme Structure in Representations of Television Characters" and was submitted in 1987.
+Livingstone holds a BSc degree in psychology from University College London.
+She obtained her DPhil in Psychology from the University of Oxford, during which she was supervised by Michael Argyle.
+She submitted her doctoral thesis in 1987 which was titled Social Knowledge and Programme Structure in Representations of Television Characters.

-Livingstone’s work is closely tied to the field of audience studies, and she places herself in the tradition of ‘reception studies.’

-Media and communications (1990s to present)

-In 1993, Livingstone founded the MSc in Media and Communications degree at LSE, which continues to be offered today.
+In 1993, Livingstone founded the MSc in Media and Communications degree at the London School of Economics, which continues to be offered today.

-Throughout her career, Livingstone has won numerous awards and taken up more than 15 academic appointments, including as a Professor II at the University of Oslo (2014–16), as a guest professor at the Paris-Panthéon-Assas University (Paris II) in (2009) and as a faculty fellow at the Berkman Center for Internet & Society at Harvard University (2013-2014).
+She has had academic appointments at the University of Oslo, the Paris-Panthéon-Assas University, and the Berkman Klein Center for Internet & Society at Harvard University.

-Early work
+Career and research

+Livingstone’s work focuses on the field of audience studies, and she places herself in the field of ‘reception studies.’
 Livingstone states that one of her research interests is exploring how people "maintain a sense of themselves in a communication environment replete with meanings they didn't create".

+Television audiences and consumption

 In her earliest research, Livingstone focused on how television audiences respond and create meaning from various television genres, focusing specifically on soap operas.
-This work was recognized for the innovative way in which she combined critical and social psychological theoretical frameworks and employed qualitative interview research methodologies, traditions that she still identifies with today.
+This work was recognised for the way in which she combined critical and social psychological theoretical frameworks and employed qualitative interview research methodologies.

-Throughout the 1990s, Livingstone continued to publish on different types of audiences, including expansions from her initial research on soap operas to include TV debates or discussions and studio audiences.
-Early in the decade she also notably worked on economic social psychology alongside Peter Lunt.
-Some of these themes are captured in the book ‘Mass Consumption and Personal Identity: Everyday Economic Experience.’
+Throughout the 1990s, Livingstone continued to publish research on different types of audiences, including expansions from her initial research on soap operas to include TV debates or discussions and studio audiences.
+Early in the decade she also worked on economic psychology alongside Peter Lunt, researching behaviours such as saving, borrowing and consumption.
+Some of these themes are captured in their 1992 book Mass Consumption and Personal Identity: Everyday Economic Experience.